0xStarlight/Filter-Program/README.md

 ## Filter-Program
-A program is written in C language so users can apply grayscale, sepia, reflection, blur, or edge detection filters to their images.
+A program is written in C language so users can apply grayscale, sepia, reflection, blur, or edge detection filters to their images

 ## Requirements
 Clang should be installed on your system